 Employment: Resume preparation, interview training, job searches, labor market surveys, job surveys, job placement, individual work plan implementation and post-employment follow-up.
-Evaluate and determine essential job requirements and functions.
+Evaluation and determination of essential job requirements and functions.

 Ergonomic Evaluations: Modifying tools, equipment, or workstations so that workers can perform essential job functions within their physical or mental capacities.
 Modifying tools, equipment, and workstations for the prevention of additional or continued injuries.

 - Q: Please list your professional accreditations, degrees, licenses, and certificates granted: